Valiasr Street: Environmental concerns

 The plane trees of Valiasr Street have always been a major element of the street's identity and one of Tehran's irreplaceable landmarks.
-After the Islamic Revolution in Iran, due to sever mismanagement, the living conditions of the trees have been constantly deteriorated causing immense public concerns.
-The number of trees were decreased from 24,000 in 1946 to 12,000 in 1995.
+After the Iranian Revolution, due to severe mismanagement, the living conditions of the trees have been constantly deteriorated, causing immense public concerns.
+The number of trees decreased from 24,000 in 1946 to 12,000 in 1995.
 In 2012 only 8,288 trees were left.

-The main contributing issues are including but not limited to:
+The main contributing issues include, but are not limited to: